Publication Ethics and Malpractice Statement

 Duties of Editor

-Publication Decisions: Based on the review report of the editorial review board, the editor can accept, reject, or request modifications to the manuscript.
+Publication Decisions: Based on the external reviews, the editor can accept, reject, or request modifications to the manuscript.

-Review of Manuscripts: Each editor must ensure that each manuscript is initially evaluated by the editor for originality.
-Following desk review, the manuscript will be sent out for blind peer review, which the editors will use to determine whether to accept, reject, or request revisions for the manuscript.
+Review of Manuscripts: Each editor must initially evaluate each manuscript for originality.
+Following desk review, the manuscript will be sent out for blind peer review, which the editor will use to determine whether to accept, reject, or request revisions for the manuscript.

 Fair Review: The editors must ensure that each manuscript received by AT is reviewed for its intellectual content without regard to sex, gender, race, religion, citizenship, etc. of the authors.

 Confidentiality: The editors must ensure that information regarding manuscripts submitted by the authors is kept confidential.

 Disclosure and Conflicts of Interest: The editors of AT will not use unpublished materials disclosed in a submitted manuscript for their own research without written consent of the author.

 Duties of Authors

 Reporting Standards: Authors should present an accurate account of their original research as well as an objective discussion of its significance.
 Manuscripts will follow the submission guidelines of the journal.